Shacrozz/ShahBlog/README.md

-## Welcome to TAKE A STAND
+## Welcome to Shah's Blog

-You can check out our group project on this platform.
+You can check out my projects on this platform.

-### Project TAS
+### Project Alarm99

-Project TAS is an interactive disposal .
+Project Alarm99 is an alarm system .